Winter Sale! | 35% off + FREE Pillows on select mattresses

 The vast majority of mattresses include a manufacturer’s warranty that covers defects.
 A standard warranty only covers issues caused by faulty craftsmanship or manufacturing, not damage caused by accidents or misuse.
 Depending on the circumstances and terms of the agreement, the company will either repair or replace your mattress if they accept the warranty claim.

 Mattress manufacturer’s warranty lengths vary from brand to brand.
 We recommend choosing a mattress with a warranty that covers at least the expected lifespan of the product, typically around 10 years for newer beds.
-Nolah proudly offers a lifetime warranty on all our mattresses.
+Nolah proudly offers a lifetime warranty with qualifying mattress purchases.

 Accident Protection Plans